scrapy/itemloaders/docs/api-reference.rst

 API Reference
 ==================

-.. class:: ItemLoader([item, selector, response], \**kwargs)
+.. class:: ItemLoader([item, selector], \**kwargs)

-    Return a new Item Loader for populating the given Item.
+    Return a new Item Loader for populating the given item.
 If no item is given, one is instantiated automatically using the class in :attr:`default_item_class`.

-    When instantiated with a ``selector`` or a ``response`` parameters the :class:`ItemLoader` class provides convenient mechanisms for extracting data from web pages using :ref:`selectors <topics-selectors>`.
+    When instantiated with a ``selector`` parameter the :class:`ItemLoader` class provides convenient mechanisms for extracting data from web pages using parsel_ selectors.

     :param item: The item instance to populate using subsequent calls to :meth:`~ItemLoader.add_xpath`, :meth:`~ItemLoader.add_css`,
         or :meth:`~ItemLoader.add_value`.
-    :type item: :class:`~scrapy.item.Item` object
+    :type item: :class:`dict` object

     :param selector: The selector to extract data from, when using the :meth:`add_xpath` (resp. :meth:`add_css`) or :meth:`replace_xpath`
         (resp. :meth:`replace_css`) method.
     :type selector: :class:`~scrapy.selector.Selector` object

-    :param response: The response used to construct the selector using the :attr:`default_selector_class`, unless the selector argument is given, in which case this argument is ignored.
-    :type response: :class:`~scrapy.http.Response` object

     The item, selector, response and the remaining keyword arguments are assigned to the Loader context (accessible through the :attr:`context` attribute).